 With praise for chef Oliver Dabbous coming from multiple media and food critic sources, you can feel safe in the knowledge that his more unusual dishes have been thoroughly tried and tested.
 Recognised as one of the best restaurants London has to offer, Dabbous is a triumph of culinary skill and offers a real experience to remember your time in the capital.
 Be sure to try the acorn praline – it may sound bizarre, but put your trust in the man that was named ‘the most wanted chef in Britain’ by the Guardian.

-London being London, these are just a few of the brilliant unusual dining experiences you can try in the capital.
+London being London, these are just a few of the brilliant unusual and unique dining experiences you can try in the capital.
 If you think we’ve missed one or have photos of your time at any of these great restaurants, be sure to share on the GSM London Facebook and Twitter pages.

 Image Credit: Dinner by Heston Blumenthal (Alison Connan), Dinner by Heston Blumenthal (Ashley Palmer-Watts), The Medieval Banquet, Bocca Di Lupo, Joakim Blockstrom, Inamo Restaurant.